comp-medchem/LigExtract/README.md

         myproteins_uniprot_list.txt

-This file will contain a list of uniprot IDs (see example in docs)
+This file will contain a list of UniProt IDs (see example in docs)

 **4.** Build dependencies (one-off downloads):